trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

       Defaults to ``0.05``.
 ```

-The table definition below specifies format Parquet, partitioning by columns
+The table definition below specifies to use Parquet files, partitioning by columns
 `c1` and `c2`, and a file system location of
 `/var/example_tables/test_table`: